Cryptogainsofficial/ETHEREUM-SEPOLIA-AND-BEACON-RPC-/README.md

 DISK -  1 TB AND ABOVE

 __SETTING__
-you have to be root user to run all commands succesfully if you are not rooy user
+you have to be root user to run all commands succesfully if you are not root user
 ```bash
 sudo su
 ```